-The winter (December-March) months can be cold and produce large amounts of snow, but there are plenty of activities such as, sledding or snow skiing to keep you busy during this time of year.
+The winter (December-March) months can be cold and produce large amounts of snow, but there are plenty of activities, such as sledding and snow skiing, to keep you busy during this time of year.
 The average temperature in January is 33 degrees Fahrenheit and 20 degrees Fahrenheit.